 Make & handling

 • As the BR 450 and the BR 600 are both Stihl blowers, they benefit from the same level of quality and attention to detail.
-Both products have their throttle located on the tube of the blower, which allows you to keep your left hand free.
+The throttle for both products is conveniently placed on the blower's tube, freeing up your left hand for other tasks.

 CFM & MPH

-• The Stihl BR 600 with an MPH of 238 slightly exceeds the 219 MPH of the Stihl BR 450.
-Thus, in comparison, the former expels air at a slightly higher speed, and should do a better job at blowing leaves on grass or lifting wet leaves and debris (acorns, etc.).
+• The Stihl BR 600 with an MPH of 238 slightly exceeds the 219 MPH of the Stihl BR 450, making it more effective at blowing leaves on grass or lifting wet debris (acorns, etc.).

 Weight & Noise rating

-• The weight of the Stihl BR 450, which is 23.4 lbs, slightly exceeds the 21.6 lbs of the Stihl BR 600, and will therefore require you to carry around slightly more weight.
+• The weight of the Stihl BR 450, at 23.4 lbs, slightly exceeds that of the 21.6 lbs Stihl BR 600, which means you may experience slightly less fatigue and find it easier to maneuver during prolonged use.

 Engine specs comparison

-• In comparison, the Stihl BR 450's engine displacement of 63.3cc is slightly outperformed by the 64.8cc of the Stihl BR 600.
-This suggests that the latter consumes slightly larger amounts of fuel per stroke and will provide you with slightly more power.
+• In comparison, the Stihl BR 450's engine displacement of 63.3cc is slightly surpassed by the 64.8cc of the Stihl BR 600.
+This indicates that the latter may consume marginally more fuel per stroke, potentially resulting in slightly greater power output.

 • Each of these blowers requires a fuel/oil mix to operate, as the Stihl BR 450 features a 2-cycle engine, and the Stihl BR 600 is powered by the Stihl 4-Mix 4-stroke engine.